 They are endopeptidases that digest native collagen in the triple helix region.

 Unlike animal collagenases that separate collagen in its native triple helix conformation.
-Bacterial collagenase is unique in that it can degrade both water-insoluble native collagens and water-soluble denatured ones.
+Bacterial collagenase is unique because it can degrade native collagens and water-soluble denatured ones.

 It can attack almost all types of collagen and is capable of making multiple indentations within triple helix regions.

 Much of what is known today about the characteristics of clostridial collagenase comes from pioneering studies in the 1950s by Mandl, Seifter, Harper, and their associates and subsequent classification work by Van Wart and Bond.

 In 1959, Worthington offered the first commercially available collagenase isolated from Clostridium histolyticum.
 At that time, only a crude enzyme preparation was offered.

 After Clostridium histolyticum collagenases were first prepared by Mandl et al., Studies from the late 1950s to the mid-1980s found that several separable collagenases exist, and the characteristics and stabilities of these fractions were characterized.
 Partially.

 The molecular weights of these seven collagenases were found to vary between 68 kDa and 130 kDa and were classified as Class I or Class II based on various properties.

 These classes were found to differ concerning their activities, stabilities, and amino acid composition, but they share many similarities.

 Until 1962, most of the interest in collagenases focused on clostridial collagenases.
 In that year, Gross and Lapierre obtained evidence for a collagenase in frog tadpole tissue culture media, which was the discovery of the first vertebrate collagenase.